AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/understanding-seo/seo-add-a-site-delete-a-site.md

 >[!AVAILABILITY]
 >
->Not all customers have purchased this functionality.
-Contact your sales rep for details.
+>Not all Marketo Engage users have purchased this functionality.
+Contact the Adobe Account Team (your Account Manager) for details.

 ## [!UICONTROL Add a Site] {#add-a-site}